 Customers who take the challenge will be provided with the educational resources needed to master their knowledge of recyclables accepted in our program.
 Participants will earn exclusive promotional items.

 For questions call (915) 212-6000 or email ESDoutreach@elpasotexas.gov

 The recycling challenge features three belts – Yellow, Green and Black.
 The color-coded rankings system rewards customers along their journey to become better stewards of the environment.
 Belt colors and how to achieve the next rankings:

 - Yellow Belt: Register and successfully complete a virtual or in-person course.

 - Green Belt: Pass an unannounced review of contents inside blue bin or successfully complete a recycling quiz to show your mastery of the Curbside Recycling Program.

-- Black Belt: Pass a second unannounced review of the contents inside blue bin or successfully complete a second recycling quiz to become a BLACK BELT in RECYCLING.
+- Black Belt: Pass a second unannounced review of the contents inside blue bin to become a BLACK BELT in RECYCLING.